FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

 Program will not run:

     - Data errors.
       Turn off the component switches until the model runs.
     - The executable program was damaged.
       Reload the program or contact technical support.
     - The model is not properly licensed.
       Contact technical support.

 Program stops

    The model run is terminated before the first timestep or after a few timesteps with data file error indicated on the screen or in ERROR.CHK:

     - Review the ERROR.CHK file or the data file identified by the program error message.

-- Review the backup file (\*.
+    - Review the backup file (\*.BAC).
-  BAC).

     - Review the List of Common Data Errors.

 Program stops